vicha-w/JetNTupleProduction/README.md

 * `customOutFileName`: String.
 If unspecified, `OpenDataTree_mc.root` or `OpenDataTree_data.root`.
 * `customBTagDiscrim`: String - b-tagging discriminator scheme. **Required.**
 * `numberOfEvents`: Integer.
 Enter `-1` to run all events from every file linked from the index file. (`indexFragmenter.py` can help here!)
+* `runOnVM`: Boolean. `True` if the code will be run on OpenData virtual machine. `False` if the code will be run on lxplus.

 After running the code, you can browse the tuples by initialising `TBrowser`, ROOT's default GUI tree browser, in ROOT: